PipeWire/pipewire/doc/spa/design.md

 This document introduces the basic concepts of SPA plugins.
 It first covers using the API and then talks about implementing new Plugins.

+# Conventions

+## Types

+Types are generally divided into two categories:

+* String types: They identify interfaces and highlevel object types.
+* integer types: These are enumerations used in the parts where high performance/ease of use/low space overhead is needed.

+The SPA type is system is statis and very simple but still allows you to make and introspect complex object type hierarchies.

+See the type system docs for more info.

+## Error codes

+SPA uses negative integers as errno style error codes.
+Functions that return an int result code generated an error when < 0. `spa_strerror()` can be used to get a string representation of the error code.

+SPA also has a way to encode asynchronous results.
+This is done by setting a high bit (bit 30, the `ASYNC_BIT`) in the result code and a sequence number in the lower bits.
+This result is normally identified as a positive success result code and the sequence number can later be matched to the completion event.

+## Useful macros

+SPA comes with some useful macros defined in `<spa/utils/defs.h>`.

 # SPA Plugin

 The SPA plugin is the starting point for the API.
 A plugin is an OS specific